Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/waitless-games/_index.md

 collection: "play"

 title: "Waitless Games"
-headerTitle: "Games you can play while waiting in line or standing up."
+# blurb: "Games you can play while waiting in line or standing up."
 blurb: "A series of simple games you can play while waiting in line, or standing up, or any other unconventional situation."

 downloadLink: "https://drive.google.com/drive/folders/1xu-YTqi_OCm_WmzhVhGbTQPiu0pc87TG"

-color: "turquoise"

 date: 2024-02-25